ONLINE HELP

 This parameter can correspond to:

-apArrayBaseSubscriptSpecifies the source subscript for the arrays sent to the ActiveX or Automation objects.
+apArrayBaseIndexSets the start index of arrays sent to ActiveX or Automation objects.

 Possible values for <New value>: 0 or 1